tieje/tieje.github.io/content/posts/how_to_code_anywhere_anytime_with_termux.md

 - A smartphone.
 I use Android, but Termux should work on IPhone.
 - A low-power computer.
 I recommend a raspberry pi with Rasbian Lite OS installed.
 It's much cheaper than an EC2 instance.
 But I guess AWS offers one free T3 micro instance (720 h of compute time per month) per AWS account.
 - Control over your router.
 This is optional if you're really looking to code outside of your home and not just from bed next to your spouse.
-- A spouse/family you would do anything to protect, even set up a sub-optimal method of coding on yout phone.
+- A spouse/family you would do anything to protect, even set up a sub-optimal method of coding on your phone.

 ## General Idea